mikemartinez99/GDSC-Pixi-SOP/README.md

 **Date: December 12, 2025**

 **Purpose:**
 To provide a standardized framework for implmenting and managing software environments for core projects using Pixi

 **Scope:**
 This SOP applies to any projects where a reproducible environment is needed, including R, Python, command-line tools, and mixed-language workflows.
 Pixi may not be applicable for every project due to current limitations in support for Bioconductor tools (R) as of December 2025.

-**Responsibilities:**

-Initialization and management of environment should be done by the project owner.
-Collaborators within the core should be able to edit as needed.
-Clients receiving environments should receive the `pixi.toml` and `pixi.lock`.

 --------